 5:15 The Angels Have Gone (Bowie): from Heathen.
 A longer version (5'25" vs 5'01") appeared on the Heathen SACD, which unfortunately is playable only on dedicated players.
 Played live on the 2002 Heathen and 2003/04 Reality tours.
 In 2010, a live version appeared as a bonus track of the A Reality Tour digital download.

 Five Years (Bowie): opening track of The Rise And Fall Of Ziggy Stardust And The Spiders From Mars.
+An early mix was included on a reel auctioned at Omega in 2019.
 A recording for the BBC Sound Of The Seventies program is included on Bowie At The Beeb, whereas another early live version (from the Old Grey Whistle Test, 08-02-72) was released on the Best Of Bowie DVD.
 'Five Years' has been played on the 1972, (early) 1973, 1976, 1978 and 2003/04 tours.
 A performance with Arcade Fire at Fashion Rocks (New York, Radio City Music Hall, 08-09-05) was released on Live EP (Live At Fashion Rocks); other official live versions appear on Live Santa Monica '72, Live Nassau Coliseum '76, Stage, Welcome To The Blackout and the A Reality Tour 2CD/DVD.

 A Fleeting Moment (Bowie/Xi): the Mandarin Chinese version of 'Seven Years In Tibet'.
 This song topped the charts in Hong Kong and was released in several forms: as a bonus CD to the Hong Kong Earthling edition, on the World Music Horizons compilation, two give-away CDs (New Voices Vol. 16 and Earthling In The City), the CD-single of 'Seven Years In Tibet' (RCA/BMG 74321512542) and the 2004 Limited 2CD Edition of Earthling.
 'A Fleeting Moment' was compiled with Bowie's other "foreign language tracks" on the unofficial Speaking In Tongues (DB SIT 2001) CD.
 The video clip is available as an 'easter egg' on the Best Of Bowie DVD.